groboclown/petronia/docs/architecture.md

 Events run through the event bus can be one of several priorities.
 These indicate a suggestion for when the event should run in relation to other events.
 There is never a requirement that events run in the current thread or process, and instead events should be always thought of as running outside the thread of execution from the source that triggered it.
 Likewise, there isn't a ordering to the events, as the event bus can make decisions about when to run them.

 * HIGH - the event should run as soon as possible, before other events of a lower priority.
 Event listeners for HIGH priority events should not run long operations, and instead delegate those to other events.
+* USER - the event should run as soon as possible, and as efficiently as possible, to make for a responsive user experience.
 * NORMAL - the standard event processing priority.
 Event listeners should not run long-blocking operations.
 * IO - dedicated for long running, possibly blocking operations, such as reading from a network for file.
 These almost always run in a thread separate from the others to prevent locking the event threads.